contentful/drupal-exporter.rb/README.md

 Drupal to Contentful Exporter
 =================

+# This Gem supports only Drupal version 7.

 ## Description
 This tool will extract the following content from a Drupal database dump file: